-At the 3 mile marker you will meet up with the stream, and this is where the trail gets stunning.
+At the 3 mile marker, you will meet up with the stream, and this is where the trail gets stunning.

-The large granite slab that you get to is a great spot to take off the pack and sit for a minute before climbing some rock stairs that take you up to the overlook for the canyon where Glen Aulin is.
+The massive granite slab that you get to is a great spot to take off the pack and sit for a minute before climbing some rock stairs that take you up to the overlook for the canyon where Glen Aulin is.